-Illustrators are artists that use their imaginative skills to create images for various types of companies.
-You will need excellent drawing, sketching, and painting skills, as well as strong communication skills to succeed in this role.
+Illustrators are artists that use their imagination to create images for various types of companies.
+They have excellent drawing, sketching, and painting skills, as well as strong concept design skills to succeed in this role.

 Illustrators are responsible for creating intrinsic images that tell a story or express an idea or feeling to their clients.
-People in this field typically use digital media to complete their work, requiring illustrators to understand and utilize CAD software.
-It is important for illustrators to work with the company’s team to help turn concepts into clever marketable images.
+People in this field typically use digital media to complete their work, requiring illustrators to understand and utilize CAD and editing software.
+Illustrators typically work with others on their team to help turn concepts into clever marketable images.

-This job opportunity gives individuals the creative freedom to make high-quality pieces for the clients they work with.
+This position gives individuals the creative freedom to make high-quality designs for their clients.
 The longer a person works with their clients, the easier it will be to get their name out there and demonstrate their talent to others.
 Illustrators that are able to meet strict deadlines and are precise in the work they accomplish will be rewarded with new clients and greater compensation.

 Are you a job seeker?

 and apply online

 Illustrator salaries vary by experience, industry, organization size, and geography.
 To explore salary ranges by local market, please visit our sister site zengig.com.

 The average U.S. salary for an Illustrator is:

 - Full Color Product Renderings

 - Contributes to the creation of new product concepts & market segment suggestions for the organization